Therapy for Obsessive Thinkers: Performance & Relational Anxiety in Los Angeles, CA

 We rewire the patterns so performance becomes a choice again - not a survival strategy.

-Why It’s Hard to Start
+Why It Can Feel Hard To Start

-• Good.
+Good.
 You don’t need to have a problem to be here.

 Most of the people I work with don’t come in with a diagnosis or a crisis.
 They come in because something feels off that they can’t quite name.
 Because the life they’ve built doesn’t feel the way they expected it to.
 Because the loop won’t quit and they’re tired of managing it alone.